philippnaeser/irteamproject/README.md

 This is the documentation for our university team project, where we had the task to learn to rank on a full-text English retrieval data set for [Medical Information Retrieval]([http://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/).

 In order to replicate our results, the code contained in each folder should should be run sequentially.
-Additionally, we provide in each folder a zipped Python .pkl file that is the output of the corresponding Jupyter notebook.
+Additionally, we provide in each folder one or more zipped Python .pkl file that is the output of the corresponding Jupyter notebook.
+The zip files are sometimes split into multiple files of 100MB, since github only allows files this large.

 **0_Collection_and_Inverted_Index**
 - read in all 3633 docs (already being precomputed BoWs),